-All music majors are required to take MUS 1040 Recitals, Concerts and Productions (RCP).
-The course will be graded credit/no credit.
-The successful completion of RCP for eight (8) semesters for the B.A. and the B.M.E. are required to graduate.
+All music majors are required to take MUS 1040 Recitals, Concerts, and Productions (RCP).
+RCP is a credit/no-credit course.
+The successful completion of RCP for eight (8) semesters for the BA and the BME are required to graduate.